• Skip to primary navigation

 • Brussels Sprouts - The star of the dish!
 Make sure you trim the edges and take off the outer layers if they are a bit damaged.

 • Garlic cloves - Everything is better with garlic, right?
+These roasted brussels sprouts with garlic and parmesan really are for garlic lovers.
 Chop it yourself and don't use pre-crushed.
-It needs to be chopped in to chunks.
+It needs to be chopped into chunks.
+You could use garlic powder instead if you prefer.

-• Olive Oil - This is what the brussels sprouts are roasted in.
+• Extra Virgin Olive Oil - This is what the brussels sprouts are roasted in.
 You could swap it for vegetable oil if you prefer.

 • Parmesan - This adds a lovely cheesiness to the sprouts and helps them to crisp up too.
 You can leave it out if you prefer.